Kequc/kequtest/readme.md

 ## Use

-It finds all `.test.js` or `.test.ts` files in the current directory.
+It finds all `.test.js` files anywhere in the current directory.

 `describe`